 What to Expect

-Besides training for your volunteer position and camaraderie with a vast network of like-minded individuals committed to STEM education, innovation, and building life and technical skills of FIRST students, here are a few things you can expect as a FIRST volunteer:
+Besides camaraderie with a vast network of like-minded individuals committed to STEM education, innovation, and building life and technical skills of FIRST students, here are a few things you can expect as a FIRST volunteer:

 Communication — From event organizers.
 They will be available to answer all your questions prior to and during the event.